-No direct impact expected.
-We requested SCR exempt this proposal from any of its open SCRs on 05 December 2019.
+ELEXON requested SCR exemption for this proposal from any of Ofgem's open SCRs on 05 December 2019.
+Ofgem confirmed P397 is SCR exempt on 10 December 2019.

 Impact on Consumers

 No direct impact - If implemented this Modification proposal should ensure the operation of the 'bottom up' process is only in situations where the costs are greater than the benefits.
 This should ultimately reduce costs for Parties and therefore the costs to Consumers.